 Seriously, I used to do this.
 If you let yourself snooze one day, you’ll end up having to set more alarms “just in case.”
 But then those just in case alarms become alarms you need in order to get up.
 But once I started waking up early I didn’t let myself keep the habit up.
 Now I only use my one alarm across the room.
 It gets easier as you go, trust me.

 I know some people who have 5-10 alarms to wake them up in the morning (not naming any names….you know who you are) and it completely ruins their last hour of sleep.
 What’s the point of snoozing if you can’t even sleep in? 🙂

-10. Cross Step 1 off the night before
+12. Cross Step 1 Off the Night Before

 If you’re writing in the morning, this could mean creating a quick prompt for yourself to get your mind going in the morning.

-If you’re doing other work, have that tab open on your computer, or that page bookmarked where you’re going to start reading.
+If you’re doing other work or studying, have that tab open on your computer, or that page bookmarked where you’re going to start reading.

-If you are waking up early to get yourself to the gym, put your shoes in the hallway or right by your bed so you put them on first thing.
+If you are waking up early to get yourself to the gym and workout, put your shoes in the hallway or right by your bed so you put them on first thing.

 For ANYTHING you’re going to be doing, put a post-it note of your “why” on top of your laptop or behind your computer on the wall.
 Remind yourself why you’re waking up so friggin early and you’ll more easily be able to get through.